Home

 , Singapore.

-Notes : This lone White-headed Munia was busy plucking grass seed along the embankment of the KTM railway line, which passes through the heart of Singapore.
+Notes : This lone White-headed Munia was busy plucking grass seed along the embankment of a green corridor in Singapore.
 The short tail suggests this is a sub-adult.